grysngrhm-tech/graham-devotional/docs/CURSOR.md

 # Cursor / AI Development Guide

-> How to work with The GRACE Bible codebase using Cursor AI and MCP integrations.
+> How to work with The Graham Bible codebase using Cursor AI and MCP integrations.

 ---